Skip to content

 This is not about toxic positivity.
 It is not about pretending trauma is a gift or that suffering is a blessing.

 The research is clear: growth does not justify the trauma.
 And it does not replace the demand for things to change.
-The system still needs to change.
+The conditions still need to change.

 But inside that truth is another truth.
 When people of color reinterpret experiences of racism within identities rooted in justice and community — when they transform pain into purpose, into activism, into mentoring the next generation, into building something that outlasts the wound — that is post-traumatic growth in action.